awsdocs/amazon-redshift-developer-guide/doc_source/r_json_typeof.md

 ## Examples<a name="r_json_typeof_example"></a>

-The following queries show a json\_typeof function\.
+The following queries show a JSON\_TYPEOF function\.

 ```
 SELECT JSON_TYPEOF(ARRAY(1,2));